cosqube/devops-testbed/readme.md

 ___

-##About
+## About

 This repo is designed as a **Devops Practice project**.
 It contains:
--Sample apps
+- Sample apps
--Dockerfiles
+- Dockerfiles
--Kubernates manifests
+- Kubernates manifests
--CI/CD pipelines using Github actions
+- CI/CD pipelines using Github actions
--GitOps structure and automation
+- GitOps structure and automation

 ___